Eligibility and Application Process

 Decide which camp and program you would like your child to attend – keep in mind that transportation to and from camp is the parent/guardian’s responsibility.

-Select your first and second choice of sessions and check off the corresponding box on the front of your child’s application form in the space provided.
+Select your first choice of session by checking off the corresponding box on the front of your child’s application form in the space provided.
+If that session is full, the Recreation Coordinator will get in touch with you to discuss what sessions are available.

 Easter Seals camps provide outdoor recreational experiences for children and youth.
 Therefore, the camper must: